Smartrek/spidermesh_gateway_esp32/README.md

 ESP32 for now

 ### important note
 CTS signal of uart was not supported on old version of arduino platform.
 This library was tested on Espressif 32 platform 5.1.1 and previous version may not work.
 There is work around but not as pretty as for this platform.
+Since this project have been mainly tester using platformio, it will work only on the latest version of platformio.
+Effort will be done soon to make it compatible on arduino ide and older version as well.

 ## How to use the library
 Define the callback functions that are enumerated below as you see fit for your application.
 They are normally defined in the setup function.
 Then, a call the "enableAutomaticPolling()" function allow the polling of nodes defined.
 After all have been set, call the begin() function with the speed of the mesh as parameters.